bitblends/scalametrics/gh-pages/docs/metrics-overview/index.md

 ## Common pitfalls (and how to dodge them)

-It’s possible to “game” metrics without improving the code—splitting a monster function into five confusing ones, for instance.
+It’s possible to “game” metrics without improving the code, splitting a monster function into five confusing ones, for instance.
 The antidote is qualitative review: ask whether the new shape is _easier to read and test_.
 Another trap is applying the same thresholds everywhere.
 Domain‑heavy parsing and tiny I/O wrappers shouldn’t be judged by a single ruler.
 Establish per‑module baselines and you’ll avoid a lot of unproductive debate.